Arthur-Gyulabyan/todo-app-2/.qlerify/command-templates/command-update-todo.md

 Swagger Documentation:
 {{ SWAGGER_DOCUMENT }}

-Update the given code files or create new ones if needed.
+## Your task
-Output only the updated or newly added code files, excluding any unchanged content.
+Update or create only the files required for the single command in Current Command Information, following all rules above.